Clone Wars Adventures: Development

 Clone Wars Adventures was developed and published by Sony Online Entertainment, the developers of well received massively multiplayer online role playing video gameFree Realms.
 It was announced at E3 2010, and it was based on the animated television series Star Wars: The Clone Wars.
 When the Clone Wars Adventures original concept was created, it was planned to be Star Wars's third MMO and would provide a way, aside from the television series, to spark interest in Star Wars: The Clone Wars.
 During the pre-development stages of the game licensing was worked out with Lucasfilm in order for SOE to attain rights for the game.
-The contract extended SOE exclusive rights to have access to all of the sound used in the series as well as access to the series's artwork (though it may have had to be re-modeled in order to be compatible with the game's engine, ForgeLight), inclusion of the games story-line as Star Wars canon, and access to all the episodes time in advance.
+The contract extended SOE exclusive rights to have access to all of the sound used in the series as well as access to artwork from the series (though it may have had to be re-modeled in order to be compatible with the game's engine, ForgeLight), inclusion of the games story-line as Star Wars canon, and access to all the episodes time in advance.